Network Operations Console (NOC) Business Rules

 Results

-From the initial research to the iterative design, each phase played a crucial role in delivering a product that not only met but exceeded user expectations. for asset management, ultimately enhancing operational efficiency.
+From the initial research to the iterative design, each phase played a crucial role in delivering a product that exceeded user expectations, ultimately enhancing operational efficiency.

 Process